btcgear/OpenCart_Bitcoin/README.md

 * *Bitcoin RPC Port*: This is the port number in the "rpcport" line of your bitcoin.conf file.
 The default port is 8332.
 * *The prefix for the address labels*: The addresses will be assigned to accounts named with the format [prefix]_[order_id].
 * *Show BTC as a store currency*: If you select yes, your customers will be able to view prices in BTC.
+* *Time to complete order*: The number of seconds a customer has to send bitcoins to complete the order.
 * *Status of a new order*: Choose a status for an order that has received payment with 0 confirmations.
 * *Status*: Enable the Bitcoin payment module here.
 * *Sort Order*: Where you want this module to show up in relation to the other payment modules on the checkout page.

+### New in version 1.3.5

+* Added a checkout timer.
+* Made a number of important bugfixes.

 ### New in version 1.3.4